zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-10_en-US_QUANTUM_TECH_SPINOFFS.md

 ### 15.1 Summary

 RTM-based quantum technology applications represent a **speculative but potentially transformative** direction.
-The core idea—engineering topological gradients to direct rather than block decoherence—offers a new degree of freedom in quantum system design.
+The core idea, engineering topological gradients to direct rather than block decoherence, offers a new degree of freedom in quantum system design.

 Key potential applications: